Lead with useful content

 Subtle gray surface for grouped prototypes followed by a centered-eyebrow concept grid.

-Summary, takeaway, and outcome cards use the same surface, border, radius, type scale, and reveal behavior so deeper case study pages still feel connected to the homepage system.
+Summary and takeaway cards use the same surface, border, radius, type scale, and reveal behavior, while image-led outcome cards keep media in a fixed-height top container with copy below so deeper case study pages still feel connected to the homepage system.